 Ready to Incorporate?

 If you are interested in setting up a trading company in China, Hawksford can help.
-Request a quote now to take the next step towards your dream business.

 In China, a trading WFOE allows non-PRC companies to work in trading, wholesale, retail or franchises.
 Here, Hawksford provide an overview of setting up a trading company in China including basic incorporation requirements, procedure and timeline.